 Colorado fireworks laws vary depending on your city or county.
-In some areas, such as Denver, fireworks are totally illegal.
-In other parts of Colorado, certain types of fireworks are legal--but most are not
+In some areas -- including Denver, Fort Collins, and Lakewood -- fireworks are totally illegal.
+In other parts of Colorado, certain types of fireworks are legal, but most are not.

-The illegal use of fireworks in Colorado can cost you $1,000 or land you in jail for a year.
+The illegal use of fireworks in Colorado can cost you as much as $2,750 in some jurisdictions.
+It can also land you in jail for a year.
 You could end up with a criminal record -- just for being patriotic.

 To help you better understand Colorado's fireworks laws, our Colorado criminal defense lawyers discuss the following, below: